 Rest the Meat

-Before you eat it, the pork tenderloin should reach at least 145 degrees F. This should produce tenderloin that's juicy, tender, and safe.
+Before you eat it, the pork tenderloin should reach at least 145 F. This should produce tenderloin that's juicy, tender, and safe.
 However, the pork will continue to cook after you take it out of the oven.
-Therefore, take it out when it reaches around 135 to 140 degrees F, and let it rest for at least 5 minutes until it reaches 145 degrees F.
+Therefore, take it out when it reaches around 135 to 140 F, and let it rest for at least 5 minutes until it reaches 145 F.